diegobnh/iiswc_2022/README.md

 ## Experiment Workflow

-It is necessary to inform where the gapbs applications were installed.
-You must change the path on your machine.
+Before starting it is necessary to inform where the gapbs applications were installed.
+For that, you must configure the environment variable GAPBS_PATH according to the command below, modifying only the path.

-$GAPBS_PATH
 ```console
 [dmoura@optane]$ export GAPBS_PATH="/scratch/gapbs"
 ```

-The first step is to collect memory samples and trace allocations from the application to be monitored.
+Then the first script to runThe first step is to collect memory samples and trace allocations from the application to be monitored.
 For this we will enter the collect_scripts folder and run the following command:

 ```console
 [dmoura@optane collect_scripts]$ sudo ./start_run.sh